Neymar ordered to pay Barcelona €6.7m as judge rules in La Liga club's favour over signing-on bonus dispute | Goal.com

 Neymar is able to appeal this decision.

-Barcelona contended that the clause relating to the payment was rendered null and void when he left Camp Nou, while the footballer's agent and father Neymar senior accused Barca of "blackmail", and the player's camp even called for the Spanish giants to be expelled from the Champions League for not paying his bonus.
+Barcelona contended that the clause relating to the payment was rendered null and void when he left Camp Nou, while the footballer's agent and father, Neymar Sr., accused Barca of "blackmail", and the player's camp even called for the Spanish giants to be expelled from the Champions League for not paying his bonus.

+The case was initially taken to FIFA, who closed their investigation with no action in February 2018, and now Barca have been awarded the judgement in the law courts.

+Neymar left Barca in 2017 in an attempt to move out from the shadow of Lionel Messi and increase his own chances of winning the Ballon d'Or.